|POSITION: PROFESSOR | CONTROL OF OPTICAL WAVEFIELDS

 - Vikram Radhakrishnan; funding: Sterrewacht Leiden and TNO.

-- Niek Doelman, “The minimum of the time-delay wavefront error in Adaptive Optics”, accepted for publication in Monthly Notices of the Royal Astronomical Society 2020.
+- Niek Doelman, “The minimum of the time-delay wavefront error in Adaptive Optics”, Monthly Notices of the Royal Astronomical Society, Volume 491, Issue 4, February 2020, Pages 4719–4723.

 - Maaike van Kooten, Niek Doelman and Matthew Kenworthy, “Impact of time-variant turbulence behavior on prediction for adaptive optics systems”, Journal of the Optical Society of America A 36 (5), 731-740, 2019.